Download the HeadSmart symptoms card

 As a charity we run the HeadSmart early diagnosis campaign for children.
 HeadSmart is our award-winning, UK-wide campaign that aims to reduce the time it takes to diagnose children and young people with a brain tumour and so achieve better outcomes - saving lives and reducing long-term disability.

-Alternatively, you will find much more information about childhood brain tumours on our dedicated HeadSmart – be brain tumour aware website.
+For more information about childhood brain tumours visit our dedicated HeadSmart – be brain tumour aware website.

 If you have further questions, need to clarify any of the information on this page, or want to find out more about research and clinical trials, please contact our team: